Assistance programs Berks County Pennsylvania and Reading.

 Reading Housing Authority runs the section 8 voucher program.
 While there is a waiting list, the program will require tenants to pay a portion of their rent and utilities based up on their household income.
 Rent subsidies are made as well.
 The address is 815 Franklin Street.
 Call 610-372-3933.

 Western Berks Free Clinic – Call to get information on free or low cost medical and health care.
+Volunteer dentists and doctors help the low-income as well as people with no insurance.
 Telephone 610- 693-6207.
 An appointment is necessary too.

 Other free health care is offered as well.
 The uninsured and low income can use both clinics as well as government resources, or even turn to companies for help.
 Everyone from volunteers dentists or doctors may give care to immunizations at schools, drug company pharmaceutical assistance programs, charitable free insulin programs and more.
 Try DHS at (866) 215-3912 for referrals.